sammcmahon/vim-settings/README.md

 The dotfiles are then installed with the old dotfiles copied and given a ".bak" suffix.

+Once the plugins have been installed by running vim in the background, the plugin installation status and this readme will open in a split.

 ## Basics
 [vim-plug](https://github.com/junegunn/vim-plug) is used as the plugin manager here. [vim-sensible](https://github.com/tpope/vim-sensible) is used to provide